MimrpimStudios/Gamesa/README.md

 > add it on [issue tracker](https://github.com/MimrpimStudios/Gamesa/issues/new/choose) as a bug
 # I want/don't want this in game
 > add it on [issue tracker](https://github.com/MimrpimStudios/Gamesa/issues/new/choose) as a feature request

+# Thanks
+Thanks to icon links on main menu.
+Icons by Yūki (for more info look on the [Licence](https://github.com/MimrpimStudios/Gamesa/blob/main/LICENSE_ICONS.txt))
+Thanks to the Github (icon Icons from Pixel Icon Library by HackerNoon)